-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office @ Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
+The prisc produced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office @ Crown pyright, Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
 Licence no 100019169, 2019.